juliaolivieri/COMP_162_2024/lecture9/classwork9.md

 3. Create a data frame that includes only the `height`, `homeworld`, and `species` columns.
 4. Select the columns name, birth year, and species.
 5. Remove the gender and homeworld columns, but keep all others.
 6. (Challenge) Create a data frame that includes all columns except `hair_color`, `eye_color`, `mass`, and `height`.
 Try doing this in two ways: by including all other columns, and by dropping these specific columns.
+7. (Challenge) Try making a histogram of `birth_year`.
+What goes wrong?

 ## Part 3: The `mutate()` function
 ### Code from class